Nolan Jones Preview, Player Props: Rockies vs. Rays

 Rays Pitching Rankings

-- The Rays give up the fourth-fewest home runs in baseball (133 total, 1.1 per game).
+- The Rays allow the fourth-fewest home runs in baseball (134 total, 1.1 per game).

-- Littell makes the start for the Rays, his eighth of the season.
-He is 2-4 with a 3.99 ERA and 41 strikeouts in 47 1/3 innings pitched.
+- Civale (6-3) gets the starting nod for the Rays in his 17th start of the season.
+He's put together a 2.44 ERA in 92 1/3 innings pitched, with 69 strikeouts.

-- In his most recent time out on Wednesday against the San Francisco Giants, the righty tossed 5 2/3 innings, allowing two earned runs while surrendering three hits.
+- The righty's last appearance came on Wednesday against the San Francisco Giants, when he threw six scoreless innings while allowing five hits.

-- The 27-year-old has an ERA of 3.99, with 7.8 strikeouts per nine innings, in 20 games this season.
-Opposing hitters have a .272 batting average against him.
+- In 16 games this season, the 28-year-old has amassed an ERA of 2.44, with 6.7 strikeouts per nine innings.
+Opponents are batting .229 against him.

 © 2023 Data Skrive.
 All rights reserved.